Small Business Taxes & ManagementTM--Copyright 2005-14, A/N Group, Inc.

 Example 2--Assume the facts are the same as above, but the stud fees, food, etc. total only $3,900.
 Your deductions would be limited to $5,000--$800 for taxes, $3,900 for fees, food, etc. and $300 for depreciation.

+Don't be foolish.
+You're unlikely to convince the IRS or a court that the thousands of dollars spent on your teenage daughter's golf lessons, equipment, greens fees, etc. had a profit objective.
 Even if you're never challenged on the profit motive of your venture, you still have to pass the passive activity and basis tests.
 That is, in order to claim the losses you have to materially participate in the activity and have sufficient basis to take the losses.
+There are a number of different tests for material participation.

 What are your chances if challenged by the IRS?
 Based on the court cases (there have been hundreds of them over the years), the IRS is victorious in the vast majority.
 But a closer examination shows most taxpayers lose because they're not taking even the most basic steps to improve their position.
 There's nothing you can do to make auto racing not have an element of pleasure, but you can: